 To view the User Profile Page, login to the Knowledge Repository and click on the “Profile” link in the Top Right corner of the page.
 The information displayed on the User Profile Page is determined based on the Users’ Assigned Role.
 Authorized Users can view Saved Searches, Saved and Submitted Success Stories, and Saved and Submitted Syndrome Definitions.
 See for more information about SAVING SEARCHES, SUBMITTING SYNDROMES, and SUBMITTING A STORY OF SURVEILLANCE IN ACTION).

-FOR KR CURATORS

-NEW CURATOR CHECKLIST

-Register for an account on www.surveillancerepoistory.org.
-To access the Curator View of the KR, you must have a KR account with either the Reviewer or Curator role.

-To register for an account on the KR website, visit the registration page (https://www.surveillancerepository.org/user/register).
-Once you have submitted your registration, you should receive an email from the KR with a link to set up your password.

-After you have set up your password, contact an Administrator to request that your account be given the proper permissions to login and access the Administrator View of the KR.